How to Avoid Severe Weather

 - Tune a portable radio to a local station that gives weather updates.
-There are VHF-FM radio stations that broadcast National Oceanic and Atmospheric Administration (NOAA) weather reports, which are updated each hour.
+Listed below are the VHF-FM radio stations that broadcast National Oceanic and Atmospheric Administration (NOAA) weather reports, which are updated each hour.

 - Be alert to weather conditions.
 Accumulating dark clouds, shifting winds, and graying skies all may be indications of danger.
 Listen for distant thunder.

 - Track changes in barometer readings.
 A rising barometer indicates fair weather.
 A falling barometer indicates foul weather is approaching.

 - Watch for wind direction shifts, which usually indicate a weather change.

 - Watch for lightning and rough water.
 If not electrically grounded, boats (particularly sailboats) are vulnerable to lightning.